jeremybennett/torcs/installer/windows/readme_for_user.txt

 -------------
-Since 1.3.5 there is a car setup screen integrated in TORCS, if you run a practice or qualifying session as human player you can hit the "esc" (escape) key, then in the menu "setup car, restart" or if the track has a pit, make a pit stop and hit there the "setup" button.
+Since 1.3.5 there is a car setup screen integrated in TORCS, if you run a practice or qualifying session as human player you can hit the "esc" (escape) key, then choose in the menu "setup car, restart", or if the track has a pit, make a pit stop and hit there the "setup" button.
 Your setups are stored then in "drivers/human/*.xml".
-For some information about the properties ook into the robot tutorial chapter 5 (http://www.berniw.org/tutorials/robot/ch5/properties.html).
+For some information about the properties look into the robot tutorial chapter 5 (http://www.berniw.org/tutorials/robot/ch5/properties.html).

 6. Creating Tracks